btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-General.md

+---
+description: FAQs in the generic category
+tags:
+- refund
+- merchant refund
+---
 # General BTCPay FAQ

 This page contains general questions and answers about BTCPay.
 What it is, how it works, how to install it.